TeddyRobillard/-CPT298-keycloak-iam-proposal/proposal.md

 •    Personal or professional motivation
 •    Alignment with career goals
 •    Relevant interests or prior exposure
-Project topic was suggested by Jeremie, and he has an interest in cybersecurity.
-Theodore has a background in networking.
+I have a background in networking.

 ---